Skip to main content

 • Row-Level Security policies that scope each tenant table to a single organization.

-The connection role is automatically made a member of cp_api_app so it can switch to that role per request — you do not grant this yourself.
+The connection role is automatically made a member of cp_api_app so it can switch to that role per request.
+You do not grant this yourself.

-LOGINthe services connect as this role
+LOGINAllows control-plane services to connect as this role.

-CREATEROLEcreate and manage the internal cp_api_app role
+CREATEROLEAllows cp-api to create and manage the internal cp_api_app role.

-Verify the Setup
+Verify the Database Setup

 After the control plane starts, connect as an administrator and confirm the bootstrap looks right.